How to Make Fake Chat Screenshots (2026 Guide)

 Last week, a friend asked me to help with a product launch deck.
-She had glowing customer feedback buried in emails and Slack threads—but pasting raw text into slides felt flat.
+She had glowing customer feedback buried in emails and Slack threads, but pasting raw text into slides felt flat.
 That's when I showed her how to turn those quotes into realistic chat mockups.
-The difference was immediate: suddenly the testimonials felt alive.
+The difference was immediate: the testimonials felt alive.

-Whether you're in a similar situation—showcasing customer feedback, building tutorials, or creating social content—this guide walks through how to make it happen.
+If you're in a similar spot (showcasing customer feedback, building tutorials, or creating social content) this guide walks through how to make it happen.

 Why Use Fake Screenshots?